ebhasker/mobilize-mapper/README.md

 # mobilize-mapper
 View Mobilize Events on a Map!

+## Using the App

+Simple for now!
+Navigate to `html/index.html` in this project.

 ## Plan

 * Use React without JSX so we don't need a build pipline for now (see https://reactjs.org/docs/react-without-jsx.html)